-Internet Gambling: Because computer usage is available in the privacy of one's home and even in churches, the potential for access to gambling websites and addiction to Internet gambling is great.
-Internet gambling is an international problem and it is virtually unregulated which has led to corruption, money laundering, and funding of terrorist organizations.
-Individuals and local churches should seek to educate themselves on the easy access to Internet gambling Web sites.
-The social cost of addiction to Internet gambling is great and leads to bankruptcy, suicide, and family discord.
+Internet/Digital Gambling: Internet/Digital gambling—encompassing online, mobile, and digital TV based gambling services—is available in the privacy of one’s home and even in churches.
+Easy access to Internet/Digital gambling greatly increases the potential for addiction and abuse.
+Internet/Digital gambling is an international problem and it is virtually unregulated, which leads to corruption, money laundering, and funding of terrorist organizations.
+Individuals and local churches should seek to educate themselves on the easy access to Internet/Digital gambling.
+The social cost of addiction to Internet/Digital gambling is great and leads to bankruptcy, suicide, and family discord.
 Young adults and senior citizens are among the most vulnerable populations at risk to gambling addiction.
-Parents and caregivers should take steps to ensure that children and the elderly with access to computers not be exposed to Internet gambling Web sites.
-Local churches and annual conferences should provide educational resources for parents and caregivers on the dangers of Internet gambling and enact strict oversight of church-owned computers.
+Parents and caregivers should take steps to ensure that children and the elderly with access to electronic devices and digital media not be exposed to Internet/Digital gambling.
+Local churches and annual conferences should provide educational resources for parents and caregivers on the dangers of Internet/Digital gambling and enact strict oversight of church-owned electronic devices and digital media, including computers.

 US Tribal Gambling: We grieve over the expansion of gambling onto tribal reservations and lands.
 Gambling expansion on tribal lands has fostered racism and hate crimes, has caused discord between and among tribal members, and has led to divisions in churches and families.
 While we support tribal self-determination and self-governance, resorting to gambling as a form of economic development is regrettable.
 We acknowledge and recognize the dichotomy created when the Church’s positions oppose gambling and at the same time support tribal self-determination.
 We urge annual conferences and local churches, which reside near tribal casinos or are facing expansion of tribal gambling ventures, to build partnerships with churches on reservations and Indian lands to foster mutual trust and understanding of tribal history and of the United Methodist position on gambling without resorting to diminishing tribal sovereignty.